participator/codetest/README.md

 If you find that you have completed the earlier items with time to spare, please consider adding the following

 ### Suggestions for improvements
-* [ ] Deploy your TODO app to the internet so we can see it in action
+* [x] Deploy your TODO app to the internet so we can see it in action
-* [ ] Test it on Mobile device sizes.
+* [x] Test it on Mobile device sizes.
 * [ ] Write unit tests for your code.
 * [ ] Edit this ReadMe with new suggestions for how to improve this code test

 #### Suggestions for improvements
 1. Add tooltips for each action icon
-1. Allow app to be responsive to various screen sizes
-1. Write tests
-1. Connect server side debugging tool
-1. Save todos in browser (localStorage or IndexDB) to allow app to work when discounted from internet
+1. Save todos in browser (localStorage or IndexDB) to allow app to work when disconnected from internet
 1. Add users

 ## About